danvega/danvega-dev/blog/2023/03/12/notion-api-file-expired.md

 [https://twitter.com/therealdanvega/status/1634977252931960832](https://twitter.com/therealdanvega/status/1634977252931960832)

+## Images Expiring Update

+I realized that after I deployed a test version of my Wife's new blog she was having the same problem on all of her post pages.
+This is because she was using her own images that she uploaded to Notion while I was using Unsplash Images on the AI Blog.

+This now presents the same problem in each of her posts.
+I can use the same technique to download each of the images and save them to the `public` directory.
+I'm not sure I want to do this for every single image and I sure don't want to do this all at build time.
+My current thought process is that I might look to see if this image exists first and if it doesn't then I will save it.
+This of course presents a problem if there is a newer version of the same file but I don't think I am going to run into that problem right now.

+I’m also interested in using the [Nuxt Image](https://image.nuxtjs.org/) module which would allow me to use a single image and translate it to different versions for different screen sizes.
+The Nuxt Image module has many different options when it comes to providers but this is something I haven’t done before.
+My next question is how do I take these images and programmatically push them to one of these providers?
+My small task of using Notion as a CMS has quickly created some interesting problems.

 ## Conclusion

 I’m having a lot of fun writing a blog that uses Notion as the CMS.
 It certainly hasn’t been easy but I am learning a lot and that always makes me happy.
 If you’re interested in the code for the AI Blog you can check it out [here](https://github.com/danvega/ai-blog).